kilpkonn/msc-thesis/main.typ

 We will first take a look at using it for filling "holes" in the program and later dive into using it for autocompletion.

 == Filling holes
-Filling holes is a common use case for term search as we've found in @term-search.
+Filling holes is a common use case for term search as we have found in @term-search.
 Timing constrains for it are not as strict as for autocompletion, yet the user certainly doesn't want to wait for a considerable amount of time.

 One of the most known examples of holes in Rust programs is the `todo!()` macro.